How can a Landlord fairly assess damages at the

 end of a tenancy?

 The tenancy has ended and the check out report processed.
-You (The landlord), having viewed the report,
+You (The landlord), having reviewed the report,

-see that the two of the bedroom walls in your property have been found with
+see that one of the bedroom`s in your property has been found with

-multiple sticker marks and extra picture hooks.
+multiple sticker marks and many picture hooks.
 In your tenancy

 agreement there was provision for the tenants to put up a maximum of 3